ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Initiate` on a TLS Connection causes it to first initiate a TCP connection.
 Once the TCP protocol is Ready, the TLS handshake will be performed as a client (starting by sending a `client_hello`, and so on).

 InitiateWithSend:
-: Early idempotent data is supported by TLS 1.3, and sends encrypted application data in the first TLS message when performing session resumption.
+: Early safely replayable data is supported by TLS 1.3, and sends encrypted application data in the first TLS message when performing session resumption.
 For older versions of TLS, or if a session is not being resumed, the initial data will be delayed until the TLS handshake is complete.
 TCP Fast Option can also be enabled automatically.

 Ready:
 : A TLS Connection is ready once the underlying TCP connection is Ready, and TLS handshake is also complete and keys have been established to encrypt application data.